Frequently Asked Questions (FAQs)

 What is your intake process like?

-First, you and your partner(s) will fill out intake paperwork online using my HIPAA-compliant electronic health record (EHR) before our first session.
+First, you will fill out intake paperwork online using a HIPAA-compliant electronic health record (EHR) before the first session.
 This is standard practice for therapy, as a part of the informed consent process and signing necessary paperwork.
-We will all meet for our intake session on my HIPAA-compliant video chat platform where I gather information about your relationship.
-Then, I will meet with each of you for a single one-on-one session to get to know your individual backgrounds.
-From there, we will meet all together for the rest of our sessions.
+During your first session you, your partner, and Sara will all meet on a HIPAA-compliant video platform, where she gathers necessary information about your relationship.
+Then, she will meet with each of you for a single one-on-one session to get to know your individual backgrounds.
+From there, the three of you will meet all together for the rest of our sessions.

-This is one of the most common questions I receive when clients are starting out!
+This is one of the most common questions when clients are starting out!
 There is no one-size-fits-all timeline for starting therapy.
-The duration depends on a multitude of factors including what your presenting concerns are, your goals for your relationship, and how often we are meeting.
-Most clients see me once a week for sessions until they are ready to start gradually tapering off our visits.
+The duration depends on a multitude of factors including what your presenting concerns are, your goals for your relationship, and how often you are attending sessions.
+Most clients see Sara once a week for sessions until they are ready to start gradually tapering off visits.

-Should we also be seeing an individual therapist while in relationship/couples therapy with you?
+Should we also be seeing an individual therapist while in couples therapy with you?

-I heavily encourage all parties to participate in individual services outside of CRT while simultaneously seeing me for relationship therapy.
-At any time, I can provide you with referrals for individual therapists that I have consulted and networked with for years.
-However, this is not a requirement to starting relationship services with me.
+Sara heavily encourages all parties to participate in individual services outside of Confluent Relationship Therapy while simultaneously seeing her for relationship therapy.
+At any time, she can provide you with referrals for individual therapists that she has known for years.
+However, this is not a requirement to starting services with her.

 Reach out today to schedule your first appointment or a free 15-minute consultation to answer any questions you may have!